Locomotives

 No 1001 is a powerful engine which is a joy to drive and fire.
 By way of experiment we have placed sixteen loaded carriages behind the engine and she coped admirably, emitting a tremendous exhaust beat as she hauled this heavy load up our steepest gradient.

-No. 1002 The Empress 10¼" 4-6-2 Out of Service
+No. 1002 The Empress 10¼" 4-6-2 In Service

 Built by HCS Bullock in 1933 at his new workshop at The Olives, Prospect Avenue, Farnborough.